 Planning ahead of time for your microblading treatment is essential in most cases.
 You've already completed the most difficult part of the job: identifying the best PMU artist.
 Right now, you're probably looking for some advice on how to get ready for the treatment.
 And perhaps you are a little bit worried about how the end results will be?
 You want your face to look good because it is, after all, your face.
-In some cases, the PMU artist will send you a list of things to check before your appointment, such as whether you have any diseases, whether you are taking medication, or whether you are pregnant.
+In some cases.
+Your microblade artist will send you a list of things to check before your appointment, such as whether you have any diseases, whether you are taking medication, or whether you are pregnant.
 If they don't tell you, you might only find out you're not a candidate for the treatment when you arrive for your appointment, which can be frustrating if you've been waiting a long time.
-Because, as previously stated, there are some important exceptions to those who are eligible for the Microblade procedure.
+Because, as previously stated, there are some important exceptions for those who are eligible for the microblade procedure.
 So, before you go, ask your technician if you're a good fit.

 Now that you've determined that you're a good candidate for microblading, you should begin preparing days, if not weeks, before your appointment.
 If you have a last-minute appointment, inform your technician if any of the following points apply to you.

-Timeline of preparation
+Timeline of Preparation For Microblading

-4-6 weeks prior the treatment
+4-6 weeks prior the microblading treatment

 - Stop using any acid-based skin care products, such as retinoids or glycolic acids.
 Your skin will become more sensitive and thinner as a result of using these products.